Night Calls (TV series): Premise

 Night Calls is a live phone-in program where listeners are invited to call in and discuss sexual issues—usually fantasies.
-The shows hosts have invariably been female porn stars, who depending on the nature of the call may interact with the caller while performing (non-explicit) sexual acts such as masturbation or playing with sex toys.
+The show's hosts have invariably been female porn stars, who depending on the nature of the call may interact with the caller while performing (non-explicit) sexual acts such as masturbation or playing with sex toys.
 Sometimes the callers (male and female) will be heard engaged in sexual activity of their own, ranging from masturbation to intercourse.

 History

 Originally featuring hosts Juli Ashton and Doria Rone (1996–1998), Doria was eventually replaced by Tiffany Granath.
 Granath and Ashton co-hosted the show from November 1998 until early 2006 at which time the show was recast and reworked.
 In early 2006, Playboy TV cast adult stars Jesse Jane and Kirsten Price in the host roles for the final 14 months of the series' run.

 A British version of the show also exists (on Playboy One).

-The American version was filmed in Los Angeles, and it was redesigned when Jesse Jane's started presenting.
+The American version was filmed in Los Angeles, and it was redesigned when Jesse Jane started presenting.
 In its final incarnation, the series used a far larger set with striptease poles, a house band and a live studio audience.